Occupational Therapy in Schools (Guide + Directory)

 Conclusion

 We also know that helping children succeed can take a village.
-Working in the schools gives us the awesome opportunity to partner with families, teachers, and other professionals who are invested in helping each and every child succeed.
+Working in schools gives us the awesome opportunity to partner with families, teachers, and other professionals who are invested in helping each and every child succeed.

 Listen to our courses on school-based OT topics: